spensation/spensation.github.io/_posts/2018-07-22-react_redux_delete_a_record_from_a_rails_api.markdown

 ```

-Because the function that we will build to handle this delete event needs to deal with state (or the Redux store, in this case) we will need to pass the functionality onClick attribute onto a stateful Container.
+Because the function that we will build to handle this delete event needs to deal with state (or the Redux store, in this case) we will need to pass the functionality of the onClick attribute onto a stateful Container.
 That was a mouthful!
-It takes a little while to wrap your head around it, but in practice, it's pretty straightforward: we can do it with props!
+It takes a little while to wrap your head around this idea, but in practice, it's pretty straightforward: we can do it with props!

 *from Nap.js*
 ```